How to Design a Pre-employment Skill Assessment Test

 Sync with Company Goals

-Your test should reflect what the company’s chasing—say, growth or stellar service.
+Your test should reflect what the company’s chasing, say, growth or stellar service.
 If innovation’s your edge, test problem-solving for engineers; if retention’s key, check empathy for HR.
 A logistics firm might prioritize speed in sorting tasks to cut costs.
 Linking tests to goals makes hires strategic assets, not just warm bodies.
-Check our streamlining recruitment post for tips on aligning hiring with vision.
+Check our recruitment and selection process for tips on aligning hiring with vision.

 Match Experience Levels